plutomi/plutomi/README.md

 ![frontend](infra/Frontend.png)

 The frontend runs on the [CDK construct](https://serverless-nextjs.com/docs/cdkconstruct/) of the [Serverless-Nextjs](https://github.com/serverless-Nextjs/serverless-next.js) component.
-The reason being is we wanted everything managed by CDK and this provides an awesome way to do just that.
+We wanted to stick with NextJS and if possible, have everything managed by CDK.
 The SLS component brings with it the Next API routes using Lambda but there are a couple of downsides (some of them are listed [here](https://github.com/plutomi/plutomi/issues/172)) and we won't be using them.

 ![backend](infra/Backend.png)

 Typical 'monolith' express app on an autoscaling Fargate cluster.

-We considered API Gateway + Lambda but we kept running into quirks that essentially wipe out all of the gains from "only focusing on business logic".
-Here is an example of a fun (4 year old) bug: [Unable to change parameter names in API Gateway without tearing the route down and redeploying](https://github.com/serverless/serverless/issues/3785)!
-Another main complaint is local development, or lack there of.
-Or cold starts no matter how infrequent they might be.
-Or performance (we were getting consistently faster response times like in [this test by the folks at Trek10](https://www.trek10.com/blog/fargate-vs-lambda)).
-Or cost at high throughput.. mainly API Gateway :sweat_smile:

-To be clear, we will still use lambda for background tasks such as queues, DynamoDB streams, email sending, etc. just not for the main API of the site.
-Fargate gives us the best of both worlds, and we're very happy with it!
+We considered using API Gateway + Lambda for the main API but _at this time_, we feel that Fargate has more advantages, mainly around ease of use for local development.

 ## DynamoDB Schema